10 Best Tax Haven Countries in 2025

 Strong anti-money laundering (AML) and counter-terrorist financing (CTF) regulations

-Is it Difficult to Open a Company in the UAE?
+Starting a Company in the UAE

 Opening a company in the Dubai Free Zones is not complicated, and the UAE government is actively working on streamlining the business setup process.